lukestephenson/monix-adventures/README.md

+# HEY!
+WHAT ARE YOU DOING ON THIS BRANCH!!!

 # monix-adventures
 In general you should complete the exercises in the master branch.
 There is a solution branch with  ... guess what...